ML | Types of Learning – Supervised Learning

 Supervised learning is when the model is getting trained on a labelled dataset.
-Labelled dataset is one which have both input and output parameters.
-In this type of learning both training and validation datasets are labelled as shown in the figures below.
+A labelled dataset is one that has both input and output parameters.
+In this type of learning both training and validation, datasets are labelled as shown in the figures below.

 Both the above figures have labelled data set –

-- Figure A: It is a dataset of a shopping store which is useful in predicting whether a customer will purchase a particular product under consideration or not based on his/ her gender, age and salary.
+- Figure A: It is a dataset of a shopping store that is useful in predicting whether a customer will purchase a particular product under consideration or not based on his/ her gender, age, and salary.

-Output : Purchased i.e. 0 or 1 ; 1 means yes the customer will purchase and 0 means that customer won’t purchase it.
+Output: Purchased i.e. 0 or 1; 1 means yes the customer will purchase and 0 means that the customer won’t purchase it.

-- Figure B: It is a Meteorological dataset which serves the purpose of predicting wind speed based on different parameters.
+- Figure B: It is a Meteorological dataset that serves the purpose of predicting wind speed based on different parameters.

 Training the system: